 Re-printed at least 8 times in paperback and with three different covers that we've found!
 The original hardback edition has a completely different cover and is jolly rare!
 The book was recently sold to a Russian Publishers so there is indeed a Russian version

 The hardback cover features a painting by Shyam Varma - all the requisite elements are present.
 Naked girl?
 Check!
 Half naked fella?
 Check!
 Sewing Machine?
 Check!
 9/10 The original paperback cover is either a pregnant woman or a woman clutching a pillow/cushion to her stomach. not entirely sure of the relevance - but I vividly remember the day my sister gave me this book.
 She had found it in the day-room of Glenfield Hospital, Leicester, where she was working as a nurse.
 It was my first taste of TOBIN!
 1/10.
 Cover Two shows a youthful-looking Russ sat at a table with a Sewing Machine.
 But the Sewing Machine appears to have a shapely pair of lady's legs!
 A bit surreal - it was the late 60's I suppose 4/10.
 Covers Three & Four are our first introduction to the CLASSIC Tobin Series theme (one with a tagline and one without).
-A different Russ to the chap on Cover Two - This time looking a bit sheepish as he clutches a Sewing Machine and has a completely STARKERS bird leaning on his shoulder.
-Brilliant.
-She's lovely!
-10/10!!
+A different Russ to the chap on Cover Two - This time looking a bit sheepish as he clutches a Sewing Machine and has a completely starkers lady leaning on his shoulder.
+Russ is either going to drop that Sewing Machine, or she's going to catch her death!
+10/10

-The Russian edition is a partocular dull picture of a sewing machine!
-Where's the ladies Vladimir??
+The Russian edition is a particularly dull picture of a sewing machine!
+Vladimir has not read the memo!

 Tobin decides to quit his dull office job and chance his arm at flogging Sewing Machines.